CulhaneCookson117/AI_password_encryption_algorithm/README.md

-The AI_Password_Encryption_Algorithm is designed to provide robust security for passwords by using a combination of segmentation, segment masking, multi-layer encryption, and machine learning-based method prediction.
+The AI_Password_Encryption_Algorithm is designed to provide robust security for passwords by using a combination of segmentation principles and machine learning-based method prediction.
 This algorithm offers significant benefits to users by allowing them to create passwords with greater flexibility and enhanced security.

 Here's how it works step-by-step: